codacy/docs/docs/faq/code-analysis/how-long-does-it-take-for-my-repository-to-be-analyzed.md

 -   **Whether tool configurations have been updated**

-    Updates to tool configurations trigger a reanalysis on all files in the repository at the next commit and may impact analysis duration.
+    Updates to tool configurations trigger a reanalysis of all files in the repository on the next commit and may impact analysis duration.

 -   **The size of your repository**